felixlopz/hubrise-test-task/content/apps/uber-eats/en/push-catalog.md

 To update your menu in Uber Eats, you should have a HubRise catalog first.
 Many apps connected with HubRise, including EPOS solutions, offer the ability to push their menu into HubRise.
 Refer to your EPOS documentation on the HubRise website to verify.

-Alternatively, you can populate a HubRise catalog by pulling your menu from Uber Eats.
+Alternatively, you can populate a HubRise catalog by pulling your menu from Deliveroo.

 For more information on HubRise catalogs, see [Catalogs](/docs/catalog/).